AlexWang1987/promisify-cli/README.md

 creat your cli declaration file to describe.
 */

+//WARNING: '-h', '--help', '-v', '--version' are preserved.
+They are used to print out  Usage or Version information.

 [{
     "flag": "-p"
     //or "flag": "-p --port"              specify multiple flags, short/long flags